steilerDev/icloud-photos-sync/docs/src/get-started.md

 === "Docker"

-    Resending MFA code using `sms` to phone with number ID `2` using helper script within running container:
+    Resending MFA code using `sms` to phone with number ID `2` using helper script within running container (run the script without any arguments, to get more details on the available options):

     ```
     docker exec photos-sync resend_mfa sms 2